Mahboob-A/Algocode/README.md

 #### Deployment Information

-All the services in this project is deployed in  `AWS EC2`  or `Azure VM` in Ubuntu server 22.04.  <br/>
+All the services in this project are deployed in  `AWS EC2`  or `Azure VM` in Ubuntu server 22.04.  <br/>
 The DNS is hosted in `Cloudflare`.

 </details>